uclaradio/uclaradio.com/README.md

 UCLA Radio is a completely student-run organization offering cultural content created by 100+ DJs.
 [Let us know](mailto:radio.web@media.ucla.edu) if you have any suggestions!
 All of the software here is written by students.

 How to run locally:
-* Ensure you have Mongo installed and a Mongo db instance is running
+* Ensure you have Mongo and Node installed
   * Mac: run `setup.sh` on your Mac with [homebrew](http://brew.sh/) installed to set up node and MongoDB automatically
+* Run the MongoDB instance in a separate terminal instance with `mongod`
 * In the project root directory, run `npm install` to install dependencies (may need sudo)
 * Run `npm start` to start the server for development
 * Point your browser to `http://localhost:3000/` :heart_eyes: